Nealelab/UK_Biobank_GWAS/README.md

   * Samples redacted = 3 ([-3,-2,-1] in the sample ID)

 **Pre/post QC sample counts**
-  * Samples removed from QC file = 151180
+  * Imputed samples removed from QC file = 151180
-  * Samples retained in QC file = 337199
+  * Imputed samples retained in QC file = 337199
   * NOTE: all samples retained are in the .bgen files
   * NOTE: The ukb_sqc_v2.txt file has more samples than the .bgen files, but the same number of samples as the application specific .sample file